 The data controller for all personal data collected is Herefordshire & Worcestershire Chamber of Commerce with its registered office at Severn House, Prescott Drive, Worcester, WR4 9NE.
 This means that we are responsible for deciding what data we collect and how we hold and use your personal data.
 We will implement appropriate data security measures for protecting the data from unauthorised access and loss, as laid out in the Security section of this Policy.

 The Chamber collects and maintains a variety of personally identifiable information, including names, email addresses, phone numbers, payment information, social media profiles, business addresses, demographic information such as the local authority area or industry sector of the business and details of Chamber services the users may be interested in such as, but not limited to, international trade opportunities, events and training courses.
-The Chamber collects information directly from individuals or from the company of the individuals.
+The Chamber collects information directly from individuals or from the businesses employing the individuals.
 The information could be collected through e-mails, phone calls, online registration forms, event registration forms and face to face meetings and any other processes.
 The Chamber does not collect personal data about individuals except when there is a legitimate business requirement or when such information is provided on a voluntary basis.

 Purpose of Processing